rdov/rdov.github.io/Our_Dove_crowdfund.md

 ### Stretch Development

-If the campaign reaches one or more stretch goals, these will be added one by one after the MVP launch.
+If the campaign reaches one or more stretch goals, these will be added sequentially after the MVP launch.

 ## Resources